neolee7300/python_land/projects/Rubiks_cube/README.md

 1. Some operations on  (cood, (x,y,z)) are just linear combination of operations on (cood,x) (cood,y) (cood,z) such as op flip(Fx), shift XYZ (Sxyz).
 While other operation can not be derived from operations on (cood,x), such as rotating the +X 90 degree (R90)
+1. shift XYZ in right hand order is a different operation from rotate +X plane
 1. ID descriptions such as (cood,x) could serve as dictionary keys.
 While the  ID group should use dictionary in dictionary to store values.